Issue #1 · Tuesday, May 5, 2026

 What Your Manager Thinks It Does vs. What It Actually Does

-What it actually does: Converts text to numbers in a way that preserves semantic relationships.
-It doesn't understand anything.
-It maps language to geometry.
-Similar meaning = nearby points.
-That's it.
+What embeddings actually do is convert text to numbers in a way that preserves semantic relationships.
+They don't understand anything.
+They map language to geometry.
+Similar meaning equals nearby points.
+That's the entirety of it.

 The useful reframe for your next meeting: "Embeddings let us do fuzzy matching on meaning instead of exact matching on keywords.
-Same concept as a search index, but it catches paraphrases and related concepts."
+Same concept as a search index, but it catches paraphrases and related concepts that keyword search misses."

 Ship This Weekend

-Build a semantic search engine over your team's documentation in under 4 hours.
+Build a semantic search engine over your team's documentation.
+Four hours, under ten cents in API costs, zero infrastructure.

-1. Export your docs to plain text (Confluence API, Notion export, or just copy-paste the top 50 pages)
+1. Export your docs to plain text — Confluence API, Notion export, or just copy the top 50 pages

 2. Chunk each doc into ~500-token paragraphs